paymennt/docs/community/2-account-management/2-business-information.md

 ## My team

-Add/ remove any team members as well as manage their permissions.
+Add/remove any team members as well as manage their permissions.
 Refer to [<ins>Team setting and permissions</ins>](/2-account-management/2-team-settings/index.md) for more information.

 ## My documents